Reviews You Can Rely On

 Three-section telescoping poles are the most common design on the market.
 They are the strongest and most durable type of pole and also allow for a wide range of length adjustment — usually between 12 and 16 inches.
 Furthermore, they are generally less expensive than other designs.

-A three-section telescoping pole, fully compacted.
+A three-section telescoping pole, fully collapsed.

 The major downside to the telescoping pole design is that the minimum packed size is longer than any individual piece of the pole.
 This means that they don't pack to a short length for easy stowing on the outside or inside of a backpack.
 If your expected activities include time when you'll need to use your hands on the terrain while moving, such as scrambling and technical climbing, you'll need to strap your poles to your pack or stow them inside, so the final packed size is important to consider.